-So how do you take your well deserved vacation and still stay on track for your fitness goals?
-The DAO guide follows, with the top 10 hacks.
+How do you take your well deserved vacation and still stay on track for your fitness goals?
+The DAO guide follows.

 Hack#1: Frontload your fitness